 The smallest of the three USVI's, this has been called an uncommercialized paradise with good reason.
-Though there are two resorts here, Westin Resort on Great Cruz Bay and Caneel Bay Resort, there are many more camping options being offered.
 This is no accident at it is intentionally preserved and celebrated as a natural, national treasure.
-There are restaurants on here that serve chef-prepared food by candlelight, but there are also several barbecue and burger joints.

 Within walking distance of the ferry dock, you'll find shops as well as art galleries with local pieces for purchase.
-This range of choice is just broad enough to accommodate all types of visitors, but it is fairly limited in scope compared to typically developed tourist spots, which is just perfect for an island with no high rises, no cruise ship docks, and no airports.
+This range of choice is just broad enough to accommodate all types of visitors, but it is fairly limited in scope compared to typically developed tourist spots, which is just perfect for an island with no high rises, no cruise ship docks, and no airports, ideal to visit by yacht charter

 Cruz Bay is home of the Mongoose Junction shopping center and is a good way to acclimate yourself to the quieter vibe of the island if you've just left bustling St. Thomas.
 You could always check in with the tourist office near the Battery, a fort from 1735, in order to get maps or advice.
 If you've come to hike, you'll want directions to the Annaberg Trail.
 If you've come to meet up with fellow boaters, then ask for Coral Bay, a yachtie hang-out with restaurants and bars.
 Assuming you want to get "the real" feel of the island go to the Park Visitor Center to see wildlife displays and a video presentation on island culture.
 Wherever you're headed, your choice of transportation here includes buses and taxis as well as cars and jeeps for hire.